awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

 ### Route notifications to Lambda using EventBridge<a name="cloudwatch-events-notification"></a>

 You can configure an EventBridge rule to invoke a Lambda function when an instance enters a wait state\.
 Amazon EC2 Auto Scaling emits a lifecycle event notification to EventBridge about the instance that is launching or terminating and a token that you can use to control the lifecycle action\.
-For examples of these events, see [Auto Scaling events](cloud-watch-events.md#cloudwatch-event-types)\.
+For examples of these events, see [Auto Scaling group events](automating-ec2-auto-scaling-with-eventbridge.md#auto-scaling-group-event-types)\.

 Before you create your EventBridge rule, you must create a Lambda function\.
 For an introductory tutorial that shows you how to create a simple Lambda function that listens for launch events and writes them out to a CloudWatch Logs log, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.

+**Note**
+When you use the AWS Management Console to create an event rule, the console automatically adds the IAM permissions necessary to grant EventBridge permission to call your Lambda function\.
+If you are creating an event rule using the AWS CLI, you need to grant this permission explicitly\.
+For the steps for creating an event rule using the console, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.

 **To create an EventBridge rule that invokes a Lambda function**